matrixlord/Drupal-7-branch-environment/README.md

 * Copy "post-checkout" file into ".git/hooks/" folder in your Drupal 7 project
 * Change inside the file "dbPrefix" variable to your DB prefix e.g. "my_new_eshop_"
+* Make post-checkout file executable: chmod +x post-checkout
-* Set in "post-checkout" file the root username and password
+* Set in "post-checkout" file the root username and password, dbUser and dbPass respectively
 * Set in "post-checkout" file the user that is connected to the DB from Drupal in "dbUserAccess".
 This is the DB user that Drupal uses to connect to the DB